 Priests celebrate the sacraments (Te Hakari Tapu, Marriage, Baptism), lead worship, teach and preach, provide pastoral care, undertake mission and evangelism, and by example point to the life of Christ.

-Priests may minister in a number or roles such as in a pariha or rohe, or as a chaplain in various organisations and communities.
+Priests may minister in a number of roles such as in a pariha or rohe, or as a chaplain in various organisations and communities.

 VOCATION / CALLING

 Our Haahi needs many different kinds of ministers to serve our people.
 God calls everyone: young and old, men and women, rich and poor.
 Ministers come from all walks of life, backgrounds and educational abilities.